-Figure 19.
+Figure 15.
 Cache data present LED

-11. Stop removing the cache battery card.
+11. Do not remove the cache battery card if the LED is flashing.

-The flashing LED indicates that the battery is preserving cache data for the RAID/cache enablement card.
+The flashing LED indicates that there is cached data on the battery that has not been saved.
 This data will be lost if the battery is removed at this time.
-Complete this service procedure without replacing the battery, and then retry it to ensure that all cache data is saved before the battery is replaced.
+Complete this service procedure without replacing the battery, and then retry it to ensure all cache data is saved before the battery is replaced.
 Go to step 18.